National Labor Relations Board: 1947–1965: Taft–Hartley

+In 1949, the NLRB instated the Joy Silk doctrine, which held that "if a union provides evidence that a majority of workers want to unionize", the employer should recognize the union unless they have "good faith doubt" regarding that evidence.
+Further, "if there's an unfair labor practice, meaning the employer broke the law, then it is presumed that the workers wanted to join a union".
+The doctrine was replaced by the Gissel doctrine in 1969 following NLRB v.
+Gissel Packing Co., Inc.

 1966–2007: Expansion of jurisdiction

-In 1974, Congress amended the National Labor Relations Act to protect employees of non-profit hospitals and allow the Board to adjudicate their claims.
+In 1974, Congress amended the National Labor Relations Act to protect employees of non-profit hospitals and allow the board to adjudicate their claims.
 The 1935 Wagner Act had protected non-profit hospital workers, but the Taft–Hartley Act removed those protections in 1947.
 Congress had expressed concern about the impact of potential labor strikes on patient care, but decided that the proposed legislation was an appropriate compromise.

-In July 1987, the Board began work on a comprehensive regulation for collective-bargaining units in health care organizations.
-The Board held 14 days of hearings and considered testimony from 144 witnesses and over 1,800 public comments, and finally issued the rule in April 1989.
+In July 1987, the board began work on a comprehensive regulation for collective-bargaining units in health care organizations.
+The board held 14 days of hearings and considered testimony from 144 witnesses and over 1,800 public comments, and finally issued the rule in April 1989.
 The rule was challenged in court and ultimately reached the Supreme Court, which unanimously upheld the rule in April 1991.